-- 1. Every law enforcement agency should have a mass casualty death notification and reunification policy. - 2.
-Every policy must have an effective command and control structure that identifies an incident commander and reporting structure. - 3.
-Agencies should consider the parents' recommendation that families be provided with tentative identifications to provide more timely notifications.
-There are differing views on this recommendation, and the decision must be made on an individual agency basis. - 4.
-Periodic updates should be provided to the families at the reunification center, even if the update is that there is no additional information. - 5.
-Victim advocates should be identified and assigned to work with individual families and to guide them through the difficult process in the days following the incident.
+- Every law enforcement agency should have a mass casualty death notification and reunification policy.
+Seminole County Sheriff's Office's policy and practices should be considered as a model for law enforcement agencies to adopt. - 2.
+Every policy must have an effective command-and-control structure that identifies an on-site individual to supervise the reunification and reporting process. - 3.
+Agencies should consider the parents' recommendation that families be provided with tentative decedent identifications to provide more timely notifications.
+There are differing views on this recommendation, and the decision whether to provide families with tentative decedent identification or wait for final identity confirmation must be made on an individual agency and case-by-case basis. - 4.
+Family members should be provided with regular updates on the status of victim identification.